 This documentary always seemed to slip through the net for me.
 A couple of weeks back, I managed to catch Girls Behind Bars on iPlayer and was really impressed by Stacey’s approach to the subject.

 The topic itself was insightful and showed a militant-styled correctional facility for women who had committed a non-violent crime.
 The girls were really pushed to their limits – from only having three-minutes to shower and eight-minutes to eat, it’s definitely worth a watch.
-I found myself comparing our justice to America’s and honestly, we’re slacking.

 I must mention that there was one part of this documentary that really had me on the edge of my seat.
 In reflection, it’s completely barbaric.
 The correctional officers forced one girl to talk about her sexual abuse in front of the other inmates, even though she was uncomfortable doing so.
 That’s fucked up and emotionally damaging to the victim.
 Stacey and other girls teared up and I honestly couldn’t believe what I was watching.